Recent surveys carried out by the Patient Group

 The Practice Manager, Christine Ladbrook and Assistant Practice Manager, Emily Lampitt, represent the Practice on the PPG with the Partners attending meetings as and when required.

-The monies raised from fund raising events and the library go to purchase equipment for the practice and to run public meetings.
+The monies raised from fund raising events and the library go to purchase equipment for the practice.
 They are held in the surgery accounts as a separate item and an update is given at each meeting by the Practice Manager.

 One of the PPG’s objectives is to raise money through fundraising for medical equipment or other facilities to enhance the Practice.
 The main fundraing activity is the Christmas Draw supported by the patient library and donations from patients.
-This has raised over £10000 since November 2010 for the benefit of the patients of Haldon House Surgery.
+This has raised over £11500 since November 2010 for the benefit of the patients of Haldon House Surgery.

 Support for the Practice

 Throughout the year they have been advised about and consulted on a number of issues including staff changes, the surgery in general, doctors hours /opening hours, the new appointment system and the action required as a result of patient surveys.